synnack/sogosync/README.md

 Features
 --------

-* Add ActiveSync caldav support with multiple calendar using a caldav server
+* CalDAV support with multiple calendar using a CalDAV server
-* Add ActiveSync carddav support with multiple addressbook using a carddav server
+* CardDAV support with multiple addressbook using a CardDAV server

 Requirement